NetLogo/NW-Extension/README.md

 ## A note regarding floating point calculations

 Neither [JGraphT](https://github.com/jgrapht) nor [Jung](http://jung.sourceforge.net/), the two network librairies that we use internally, use [`strictfp` floating point calculations](http://en.wikipedia.org/wiki/Strictfp).
-This does mean that exact reproducibility of results involving floating point calculations between different architectures are not fully guaranteed.
-(NetLogo itself [does always use strict math](http://ccl.northwestern.edu/netlogo/docs/faq.html#reproduce) so this only applies to some primitives of the NW extension.
+This does mean that exact reproducibility of results involving floating point calculations _between different hardware architectures_ is not fully guaranteed.
+(NetLogo itself [always uses strict math](http://ccl.northwestern.edu/netlogo/docs/faq.html#reproduce) so this only applies to some primitives of the NW extension.)

 ## Using the extension with applets